UAEX Money Blog

 Pay by credit card.
 Credit cards are usually preferable to debit cards for online shopping because of some legal protections.
 The Fair Credit Billing Act allows

 consumers to hold off on paying a charge while the purchase is under investigation.
-It product or service is not as promised or if you never received the product, you can wait
+It a product or service is not as promised or if you never received the product, you can wait

 to pay while your creditor investigates.
 If you’ve been a victim of fraud or theft, you are only responsible for paying the first $50 in charges.
 Sometimes creditors provide